yquake2/yquake2/doc/030_configuration.md

 * The **OpenGL 1.4** renderer: This is a slightly enhanced version of the original OpenGL renderer shipped in 1997 with the retail release.
-  It's provided for older graphics cards, not able to run the OpenGL 3.2 renderer.
+  It's provided for older graphics cards, not able to run the OpenGL 3.2 or Vulkan renderer.
 The OpenGL 1.4 renderer has some limitations.
 The look and feel is highly dependent on the GPU driver and the platforms OpenGL implementation, especially the texture rendering may vary to a wide margin.
 The global lighting may not be rendered correctly, especially liquids may be too dark or too bright.
 * The **Software** renderer: Shipped for historical reasons only.
-  Setting the OpenGL 3.2 renderer to match the software renderers look and feel is often the better choice, since it's faster and provides colored lighting.
+  Setting the OpenGL 3.2 or Vulkan renderer to match the software renderers look and feel is often the better choice, since it's faster and provides colored lighting.
 The software renderer may show some rendering errors on widescreen resolutions.
+* The **Vulkan** renderer: The Vulkan renderer was ported from vkQuake2 to support plattform with no or bad OpenGL 3.2 support.
+Like the OpenGL 3.2 renderer the look and feel is always the same, regardless of the GPU driver.
+It's lightning rendering matches the OpenGL 1.4 renderer.
+Unlike the OpenGL renderers the underwater warp effect is supported.

 ## Choosing a Sound System